 The boarding (landing) of passengers is effected after braking individual vehicles with vacant seats.
-The route is designed to have 17 terminals and 15 stations.
+The route is designed to have 14 terminals and 16 stations.

 Circularly shaped cargo terminals will be equipped to load and unload automatically cargo modules.
 They will be compact with extensive handling facilities employing a unique process of handling operations and specially designed containers for fluid, bulk and piecemeal cargo.
-For example, a terminal 100 m in diameter will be capable to handle about 100 thous. tons of oil (or oil products) a day (36.5 mln tons a year) or much smaller in size than a sea harbor of the same handling capacity.
+For example, a terminal 100 m in diameter will be capable to handle about 100 thous. tons of fluid or bulk cargo, for example, oil (or oil products) a day (36.5 mln tons a year) or much smaller in size than a sea harbor of the same handling capacity.

-Individual consignments, such as passenger cars, can be transported on open platforms, though it may require to increase the power of the motor of a cargo module 3...5 times.
-Thus, passengers can cross the sea without leaving their cars.
+Individual consignments, such as passenger cars, can be transported on open platforms, though it may require to increase the power of the motor of a cargo module 2...3 times.
+Thus, passengers can cross the mountains without leaving their cars.